Partial Solar Eclipse 2020

 It is a solar eclipse in which the Moon partially cover the Sun’s disk.
-When it happen the Sun, the Moon and the Earth were not align in perfectly straight line.
-Since major part of Malaysia witness partial solar eclipse,hence the features that visible during annular solar eclipses such as the ring of fire are invisible for people living outside of the totality path.
+When it happen the Sun, the Moon and the Earth were not align in perfectly straight line, thus we only see part of the Sun is being covered by the Moon.

 Occurrence of Solar Eclipse